 | 2-5 years | Lowest | May not be enough |

-Recommendation: To age 65 for comprehensive protection
+Common combination considered for households with dependants: To age 65 benefit period for comprehensive protection

 1. Separate Policies (Most Common)